stevenmcdonald/IEnvoyProxy/README.md

 gomobile: go build -v -buildmode=c-shared -o=/tmp/gomobile-work-855414073/android/src/main/jniLibs/x86/libgojni.so ./gobind failed: exit status 1
 ```

-If this is the case, you will need to set this flag to build IPtProxy:
+If this is the case, you will need to set this flag to build IEnvoyProxy:

 ```bash
 export GO386=sse2